squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-09-sekai-scanner.md

 Scanner?
 Buddy!

-In this challenge, we're presented with a vulnerability scanner, which we can use to scan for open ports using nmap.
+In this challenge, we're presented with a vulnerability scanner, which we can use to scan for open ports at an IP.

 ![Image of the challenge website](/assets/sekai/nisala/scanner.webp)